magland/qfc/README.md

 ## Benchmarks

 I have put together some preliminary systematic benchmarks on real and synthetic data.
-See [./benchmarks](./benchmarks).
+See [./benchmarks](./benchmarks) and [./benchmarks/results](./benchmarks/results).

 As can be seen:
 - Quantizing in the Fourier domain (QFC) is a lot better than quantizing in the time domain (call it QTC) for real data or for bandpass-filtered data.